iotapizza/iota-wiki/guide/wallet/official-gui/download-installation.md

 Now that you have installed the latest version of the IOTA wallet, continue to read the following pages before using it.

 * **[Seed generation and storage](/guide/wallet/official-gui/seeds) - The key to your wallet and IOTA balance!**
-* [Light Node (Light wallet) vs Full Hode](/guide/wallet/official-gui/light-wallet-full-node) - About the different wallet types
+* [Light node/Light wallet vs Full node](/guide/wallet/official-gui/light-wallet-full-node) - About the different wallet types

 ![IOTA logo](/uploads/iota/iota-logo-transparent.png "IOTA"){.pagelogo}